franneck94/UdemyCppExt_Template/4_Vector/RefactorAdas/Exercise.md

 Update the code from the lateral controller video:

 - Use the *auto* keyword where it is appropriate
-- You can also refactor the code such that you can create some helper functions to make the code more readable and easier to update
+- You can also refactor the *print_scene* function such that the code is more readable and easier to update

 ## Main Function